carpentries-incubator/intro-to-modern-fortran/index.md

 [Issue](https://github.com/carpentries-incubator/intro-to-modern-fortran/issues)
 if you find problems with the lesson material.

+[^other-courses]: Discussion #3 on the lesson repository, https://github.com/carpentries-incubator/intro-to-modern-fortran/discussions/3, give details on the materials this course draws from.
 [^archer2]: ARCHER2, https://www.archer2.ac.uk/, is one of the UKs national supercomputing facilities.
 [^archer2-codes]: ARCHER2 code use article: https://www.archer2.ac.uk/news/2021/05/19/code-use.html
 [^fortran-standards]: Fortran standards page on the Fortran Wiki: https://fortranwiki.org/fortran/show/Standards